digvijaygole777/Bank-Marketing-Analysis/README.md

 ### - Conclusion:

-We will develop classification model that can predict accurately whether the client will subscribe term deposit.
+We will develop classification model that can predict accurately whether the client will subscribe term deposit or not.

 # Contributors: